hashunc/UNC-CS-Course-Scheduling-mk2/README.md

   - **Special Case — Duplicate Last Names**:
     - If two or more faculty members share the same last name, use their **full name** in the format `LastNameFirstName` to create the sheet name.
     - Example:
-      - Faculty 1: Tianlong Chen → Sheet name: `TianlongChen`
+      - Faculty 1: Tianlong Chen → Sheet name: `TianlongChen` (!!!
+NO SPACE !!!)
       - Faculty 2: Jackie Chen → Sheet name: `JackieChen`
     - In addition, when filling out the `Responses.xlsx` file, their `LastName` field must also be entered as `TianlongChen` and `JackieChen` respectively to ensure consistency.

 - **Additional Notes**:
-  - Ensure that all sheets follow the same internal column structure (e.g., "Course Name", "Readiness", "Frequency").
-  - Sheet names and faculty identifiers must be consistent across all input files to avoid parsing errors.
+  - Sheet names and faculty identifiers must be consistent with **responses sheet** across all input files to avoid parsing errors.

 > 📌 **Important:**
 > Failure to correctly name the sheets using either last names or full names (for duplicates) will cause the program to fail when loading preferences.